rakesh-4482/LearnToCode/Onlinecompiler/README.md

 ## Design Philosophy

-ByteSmith features a **modern, clean, and intuitive design** that prioritizes:
+LearnToCode features a **modern, clean, and intuitive design** that prioritizes:

 - **Accessibility**: Easy to use for all skill levels
 - **Performance**: Fast and responsive interface